 - Visa holders will also be able to obtain family members’ residence permits.

-Interested foreigners should consult legal experts to ensure full compliance.
+To navigate this process smoothly, we recommend consulting legal experts to ensure full compliance.